crossinguard/crossinguard-dev/src/content/posts/band.md

 ---
-title: "I want to be in a band"
+title: I want to be in a band
-description: "Tonguing the sax and performing with the United States Marine Band"
+description: Tonguing the sax and performing with the United States Marine Band
-pubDate: "2024-05-16"
+pubDate: 2024-05-16
 ---

 ## Purple + Gold